+RKC or Roman KeyCard Blackwood is the modern improved version of Blackwood.
+The "KeyCards" are the four aces plus the king of trump.
 Just as we don't want to bid a slam off 2 aces, neither do we want to bid a slam off an ace and the trump king.
 Such a slam would be at best 50-50--and there is no need to bid it.
 Also, we would never want to bid a grand slam off an ace.
 Nor, would we want to bid seven if missing the trump king.
-RKC is used to make sure we never reach a slam if missing too many "key" cards (aces and the trump king).
+RKC is used to make sure we never reach a slam if missing too many "key" cards.
+In a sense you can treat the trump king as a fifth ace.

 4NT asks for "aces" and then:

 5 = 1 or 4 "aces" (note: some players reverse the meanings of 5 and 5)

 5 = 2 or 5 "aces" (no trump queen)

 5 = 2 of 5 "aces" (with trump queen)

 Why the "quote" marks?
 Remember that instead of "aces," RKC is used to ask about keycards.
 What are keycards?
 The 4 aces and the trump king.
 So, there are 5 "key cards."
 What is the trump king?
 There will always be a "trump king."
 Common practice is to assume the trump suit is the suit the partnership first agreed on (bid and raised).
 If no suit was agreed, it is assumed to be the last-bid suit.
 (There are several variations and trouble areas, but usually there is no problem knowing which suit contains the trump king.)